The flight is booked, deposits paid, and now your emotions are all over the place, making you second-guess if this whole solo travel thing is for you.

 Challenges morph into resilience, fear becomes pride, hardship can lead to compassion, and embarrassment transforms into self-awareness.
 Find ways to treasure and celebrate how far you have come.

-If pre-travel jitters still have a hold on you, please reach out for an individual Travel Coaching session.
+If pre-travel jitters still have a hold on you, please reach out for an individual Travel and Mindset Coaching session.
 Together we will work to emotionally prepare you for your solo travel by addressing the self-limiting beliefs, fears, and mental barriers that have been keeping you from having the adventures you always dreamed of and creating a plan to approach these challenges with gumption, knowledge, and instincts.

 Curious about Travel Coaching?